MSci (hons), MSc

 - Policy engagement in health research

 Cai Heath is a global health ethics researcher with over fifteen years of experience in LMIC-based health research, community development, and capacity building.
-He has worked in a range of both research and research management roles at the University of Oxford and Imperial College London on large-scale operational health research and capacity-building programmes funded by the World Bank, the Gates Foundation and Wellcome Trust.
+He has worked in a range of both research and research management roles at the University of Oxford and Imperial College London on large-scale operational health research and capacity-building programmes funded by the World Bank, GIZ, the Gates Foundation and Wellcome Trust.

 He has worked, volunteered and researched extensively in Cambodia, Lao PDR, Thailand, India, Nepal and Kenya over the past 15 years as well as engaging in shorter project work in Ethiopia, Myanmar and Uganda.